HackBulgaria/Programming101/week0/simple_problems.md

 Given an integer, write a function, called ```sum_of_digits(n)``` that calculates the sum of the digits of n.

+If a negative number is given, the function should work as if it was possitive.

 For example, if n is 1325132435356, the digit's sum is 43.
+If n is -10, the sum is 1 + 0 = 1

 Keep in mind that in Python, there is a special operator for integer division: